aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/update-font-properties/_index.md

 ﻿---
-title: "Update font properties for text in a Word document."
+title: "Update font properties for text in a Word document. online"
-second_title: " online"
 articleTitle: "Update font properties for text in a Word document."
 linktitle: "Update font properties for text in a Word document."
 type: docs